 The condition is usually accompanied by burning, stinging, and irritation or rawness of the affected area.
 Laser surgery to remove some of the painful tissue improved the problem only temporarily, and Lucy went on to suffer for four more years.

 Lucy says her husband has been very understanding. ''My husband and I learned to have a sexual relationship that didn't involve intercourse, but it really put a damper on things."

 A Newly Recognized Condition

-that time, doctors passed off vulvar pain as psychosomatic and frequently sent their patients to a mental health professional.
+The condition wasn't recognized by medical science until the 1980s.
+Before that time, doctors passed off vulvar pain as psychosomatic and frequently sent their patients to a mental health professional.